ccarabine/memory-game/README.md

 * During testing an issue was identified on the score table.

-When the user entered their name and the score board would display with the scores array.
+When the user entered their name, the score board would display with the scores array initially.
 When the user finished the game again.
-The array would display the after previous displayd table, therefore dulipcating the names and scoring
+The array would display after the previous displayed table, therefore dulipcating the names and scoring

-Corrective Action: Reset the con variable in the reset funciton
+Corrective Action: Reset the con variable in the reset function

 * During testing an issue was identified on the finish game modal